 - Constant is 9

 - Mathematical operators used are plus (+) and minus (-).

-A term is a number, a variable, product of two or more variables or product of a number and a variable.
+A term can be a number, a variable, product of two or more variables or product of a number and a variable.
 An algebraic expression is formed by a single term or by a group of terms.
 For example, in the expression 4x + y, the two terms are 4x and y.

 It is to be noted here that terms add up to form an expression.
 Say there is a term 8xy, which is the product of 8, x and y.
 There is another term -4z, which is the product of -4 and z.
 On adding them up, 8xy + (-4z), we get 8xy – 4z, which is an algebraic expression.
 Based on the variables and their powers in terms, they can be classified into like and unlike algebraic terms of the expression.

 - The numbers or variables that are multiplied to form a term are called its factors.
 For example, 5xy is a term with factors 5, x and y.

 - The factors cannot be further factorized.
 Example, 5xy cannot be written as the product of factors 5 and xy.
 This is because xy can be factorized to x and y.

 - The factors of the term 3a4 are 3, a, a, a and a.